lshaat/aws-well-architected-labs/Security/100_Enable_Config/README.md

 # Level 100: Enable Cloud Trail

-[Cloud Trail](https://aws.amazon.com/cloudtrail)  is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
-With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
-CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
-This event history simplifies security analysis, resource change tracking, and troubleshooting.
+[Config](https://aws.amazon.com/config) is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.
+This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.

 ## Goals:
-* Enable Cloud Trail
+* Enable Config

 ## Prerequisites:
 * An [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.